hashicorp/nomad/website/source/guides/web-ui/submitting-a-job.html.md

 ## Access Control

 Depending on the size of your team and the details of your Nomad deployment, you may wish to control which features different internal users have access to.

-Nomad has an access control list system for doing just that.
+You can enforce this with Nomad's access control list system.

 By default, all features—read and write—are available to all users of the Web UI.
 Check out the [Securing the Web UI with ACLs](/guides/web-ui/securing.html) guide to learn how to prevent